epot/Polar2Strava/README.md

 ------------

 * Python 2.7
-* awk in your path (due to current implementation of converted based on http://colby.id.au/combining-gpx-and-hrm-files/)
+* awk in your path (due to current implementation of converter based on http://colby.id.au/combining-gpx-and-hrm-files/)

 Installation
 ------------